apache/tooling-trusted-release/docs/plan.md

    - [DONE] Allow package deletion
    - [DONE] Allow RCs to be deleted
    - [DONE] Move signature verification to a task runner
+   - Add methods to allow the bulk addition of RC artifacts

 2. Enhance RC display
    - [DONE] Augment raw file hashes with the original filenames in the UI